Renault Clio hatchback (2019 - ) review

 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 Supermini buyers are already a spoiled lot, with some really excellent cars on offer, but the Renault Clio deserves comparison with the best of them.
 It offers something a little different in the class thanks to its chic, distinctive styling, while its appealing interior, roomy cabin and comfortable ride will also win it fans.
-Pricing will be key to its success, as will its equipment specifications, both things that remain a mystery at this stage.
-If Renault gets those bits right, though, we can see the Clio being very appealing to a very large number of small car buyers.
+It’s keenly priced and well specced, which means we can see the Clio being very appealing to a very large number of small car buyers.

 - Stylish and distinctive to look at